TIMELINE 11 Lace And Whiskey

 (July 30th '77 Original tour list has this as Oklahoma City but it was changed.)

-July 9th `77 Albuquerque, NM Tingley Coliseum (w/ Rick Derringer) [Ticket][Show preview in Albuquerque Journal July 7th and reviews on July 11th AND July 14th as well as Daily Lobo July 14th.]
+July 9th '77 Albuquerque, NM, Tingley Coliseum (w/ Rick Derringer) [Ticket][Show preview in Albuquerque Journal July 7th and reviews on July 11th AND July 14th as well as Daily Lobo July 14th.]
 (Original tour list has this as Birmingham, AL but it was changed.)

-August 6th `77 Nashville, TN Municipal Auditorium (w/ Mama's Pride) [Ticket] 9,900 sold out - (Detroit, MI on 5th and 6th listed on original tour list but changed)
+August 6th '77 Nashville, TN, Municipal Auditorium (w/ Mama's Pride) [Ticket] 9,900 sold out - (Detroit, MI on 5th and 6th listed on original tour list but changed)

-August 13th `77 Oklahoma City, OK, Myriad Convention Center (w/ Burton Cummings) [Ticket] - Tour Advert has this as August 12th at Fairgrounds Arena in Oklahoma City, OK.
+August 13th '77 Oklahoma City, OK, Myriad Convention Center (w/ Burton Cummings) [Ticket] - Tour Advert has this as August 12th at Fairgrounds Arena in Oklahoma City, OK.
 Review in The Oklahoman confirms this was August 13th.

-August 14th `77 Shreveport, LA, Hirsch Memorial Coliseum (Ticket doesn`t show month but it`s a Sunday so must be August) [Ticket]
+August 14th '77 Shreveport, LA, Hirsch Memorial Coliseum (w/ Climax Blues Band) (Ticket doesn't show month but it's a Sunday so must be August) [Ticket]

-August 25th `77 Milwaukee, WI, MECCA Arena (w/ Burton Cummings) [Ticket] (St. Paul, MN on original tour list)
+August 25th '77 Milwaukee, WI, (MECCA) Milwaukee Arena (w/ Burton Cummings) [Ticket] (St. Paul, MN on original tour list) - Audience Recording exists.

-August 30th `77 Denver, CO, McNichols Sports Arena (w/ Styx) [Ticket] Eye witnesses recall that at the end of the show Alice announced he was canceling the rest of the tour (all one show of it?) and checking himself into hospital.
+August 30th '77 Denver, CO, McNichols Sports Arena (w/ Styx, Burton Cummings(?))
+[Ticket] Eye witnesses recall that at the end of the show Alice announced he was canceling the rest of the tour (all one show of it?) and checking himself into hospital.
 At least three different witnesses also state Styx opened.